Synopsis: Breaking Loose

 The methodology is not hocus-pocus, mystical or esoteric.
 It’s about simple, believable real-world mechanics.
 There’s no need for a list of tips or for motivational gimmicks, although my book offers a thorough compendium of guidelines to apply after the “get-it” insight occurs.
 There is no need to change occupations or upset the family.
 It’s a personal evolution that will benefit everyone already in the picture.
 Once the vision is acquired – the moment to moment ability to starkly perceive the myriad of separate, independent systems in one’s world – new, correct actions will be taken naturally and things will fall into place as confusion diminishes.
 (Part One of the three part Work the System book is designed to guide the reader into acquiring the new mindset.)

 Our individual lives are NOT inherently chaotic and at the mercy of random or hostile outside influences.
 And despite the media’s never ending doomsday diatribes, in whole, the world is not problematic.
-Whether you perceive them or not, your life is a collection of individual linear systems, the vast majority of which operate with incredible efficiency, and each of which ultimately produces some kind of result.
+Whether you perceive them or not, your life is a collection of individual linear systems, the vast majority of which operate with incredible efficiency per their construction, and each of which ultimately produces some kind of result.

 Every result and situation in our lives is the end-product of an underlying step-by-step linear system…and most systems work just fine!
 In fact, systems almost WANT to work as they are designed.